 The Padang Besar train station is also close by.
 There are stairs that lead up and over the tracks on your right, just after you get you passport stamped into Malaysia.

-There is a money changer here, but he would probably only be open when trains come in, so it is best to have changed a small amount of money up before crossing the border.
+There is a money changer here (now closed), but he would probably only be open when trains come in, so it is best to have changed a small amount of money up before crossing the border.

-It is also possible to catch a train from Padang Besar rather than the bus.
+It is is now much easier to catch a train from Padang Besar rather than the bus.